camunda/camunda/docs/src/bpmn-workflows/data-flow.md

 By default, a job worker gets all variables of a workflow instance.
 It can limit the data by providing a list of required variables as *fetchVariables*.

 The worker uses the variables to do its work.
 When the work is done, it completes the job.
-If the result of the work is needed by follow-up tasks then it is set as variables while completing the job.
+If the result of the work is needed by follow-up tasks, then the worker set the variables while completing the job.
 These variables are merged into the workflow instance.

 ![job-worker](/bpmn-workflows/data-flow-job-worker.png)